 Divine Mercy offers many Outreach opportunities to live out this call to serve others in our community, our city and the world.

 St. Moses the Black Sharing Parish

 A Sacred Heart Church partnership with multiple opportunities for sharing our gifts such as:

 St. Benedict the African Sharing Parish

-A St. Philip the Apostle Church parish partnership with opportunities for sharing gifts such as the Christmas Sharing gift card program and the annual Rummage Collection in June.
+St. Philip the Apostle Church parish partnership with opportunities for sharing gifts such as the Christmas Sharing gift card program and the School Supply Drive.
 Both of these efforts provide important resources for St. Benedict the African.
-All donations are directed to the Dominican Sisters at St. Benedict, who are responsible for the social outreach activities and providing material assistance to the poor in the community.
+All donations provide material assistance to the poor in the community.

 For more information, contact:

 The A Just Harvest Community Kitchen has served a nutritious dinner to 150+ Rogers Park neighbors every night for 30 years.
 A Just Harvest organizes volunteers to deliver food to clients, or assist in other ways.
 Divine Mercy parishioners prepare sack dinners for A Just Harvest through our Uncle Pete's Ministry held on the first Monday evening of the month.

 Divine Mercy Parish also conducts several pantry drives during the year to help A Just Harvest stock their food pantry.
 (Watch the parish bulletin and website for Pantry Drive dates!)
 Large “Costco-size” containers are great.
 Cleaning supplies are also needed.